-- RAVEL [19]: RAVEL is a generic vision+radio tracking framework, which fuse visual signals from surveillance cameras and WiFi radio signals and is the first article that proposes a practical solution of radio-aided visual tracking. - PHADE [3]: PHADE is a recent vision+sensor tracking framework, which relies on surveillance cameras viewing user's motion patterns, and compares the uniqueness of these patterns with the patterns extracted from user's IMU data. - iVR [30]: iVR is a most recent vision+radio+sensor tracking framework, which combines observations from surveillance cameras, WiFi radio signals and IMU data and outperform the state-of-the-art system. - ClickLoc [29]: ClickLoc is a typical high accurate localization system integrating mobile cameras and IMU signals from the smartphone.
+- RAVEL [12]: RAVEL (Radio And Vision Enhanced Localization) is a generic vision+radio tracking framework, which fuse visual signals from surveillance cameras and WiFi radio signals and is the first paper that proposes a practical solution of radio-aided visual tracking. - PHADE [9]: PHADE is a recent vision+sensor tracking framework, which relies on surveillance cameras viewing users motion patterns, and compares the uniqueness of these patterns with the patterns extracted from user's IMU data. - iVR [11]: iVR is a most recent vision+radio+sensor tracking framework, which combines observations from surveillance cameras, WiFi radio signals and IMU data and outperform the state-of-the-art system. - ClickLoc [15]:ClickLoc is a typical high accurate localization system integrating mobile cameras and IMU signals from the smartphone.

 In the end, we focus on evaluating tracking success rate.
 Since tracking success rate is the main influence factors of localization based on ambient cameras.
-If tracking successfully, then the localization accuracy depends on projection accuracy of ambient cameras, which depends on calibration accuracy of ambient cameras.
-If tracking incorrectly, then it will result in a large bias in localization.
-During this period, we introduce a classic vision-based object tracking system [40] as a contrast, which is a robust collaborative model accounting for drastic appearance change especially occlusion problem.
+If tracking successfully, the localization accuracy depends on projection accuracy of ambient cameras, which depends on calibration accuracy of ambient cameras.
+If tracking incorrectly, it will result in a large bias in localization.
+During this period, we introduce a classic vision-based object tracking system [30] as a contrast, which is a robust collaborative model accounting for drastic appearance change especially occlusion problem.